Whether you are between tenants or looking to give your current ones some helpful advice, now is the time for spring cleaning a rental property!

 As a long term investment, consider doing some research into vacuum cleaners.
 Having one that is good quality will not only make the job easier but last you for longer before having to buy a new one.

 10. Protect yourself from malicious damage

-On the off chance that you have ended up in a situation where malicious damage has been done by the tenant to the property, the right cover is essential.
-It’s worth taking a close look at what is provided by a Landlord Insurance policy to make sure it provides what you need.
+On the off chance that you find a tenant has damaged property, suitable cover is essential.
+It’s worth taking a look at what is provided by a Landlord Insurance policy to make sure it provides what you need.

 Disclaimer: The opinions and views expressed in the above article are those of the author only and are for guidance purposes only.
 The author disclaims any liability for reliance upon those opinions and would encourage readers to rely upon more than one source before making a decision based on the information.